Houdanait/Houdanait.github.io/_pages/about.md

 I deeply believe that we can create a better world through guided technological progress and informed mechanism design.
 I love to interpret the world using econometrics and Bayesian statistics.

-My research interests are labour economics, causal inference, experimental design, economic inequality, behavioural economics and economic inequality.
+My research interests are labour economics, causal inference, experimental design, behavioural economics and economic inequality.
 I am also interested in AI alignment and how the deployment of AI technologies will affect our economies. <br />

 You can contact me at hnait at stanford dot edu.